DanielHeath/mattermost-aws/README.md

 Create a file named `cloudflare_api_key` contains a cloudflare API key that can set DNS for that zone `cp secret.json.sample secret.json` and fill out your own settings (setup SES for your domain to get SMTP credentials) Edit `ssh-command` to use your key
-Edit `aws-profile` to specify your AWS credentials
+Edit `in-aws-profile` to specify your AWS credentials Run `./update.sh`
-Run `./update.sh`